alejomonbar/BinPackingProblemNewApproach/README.md

 In terms of complexity, the bin packing problem is an NP-hard problem.
 However, there are efficient algorithms that allow the arrangement of a large number of items.
 One of them is the first fit, which provides a fast but not optimal solution to the problem.

-For our problem, we will explore the solution of the bin packing problem, using a quantum computing representation in terms of quadratic unconstraint binary optimization (QUBO) and using the quantum approximation optimization (QAOA) algorithm.
+For our problem, we will explore the solution of the bin packing problem, using a quantum computing representation in terms of quadratic unconstraint binary optimization (QUBO) and using the QAOA.

 ### Problem statement